 Integrated Nucleator and Tubular Crystallizer: A supersaturated solution is run into a nucleator device containing a specific seed initiating the nucleation process.
 Particles are then transferred into a tubular (plug flow) crystallizer where growth occurs.

-Continuous Rotary Filter: purifies the crystallization slurry, removing unwanted impurities from the Active Pharmaceutical Ingredient (API) or intermediate product.
+Continuous Rotary Filter: Our novel continuous filter purifies the crystallization slurry, removing unwanted impurities from the Active Pharmaceutical Ingredient (API) or intermediate product.
 The slurry is deposited on a rotating porous plate, where the mother liquor is filtered out through a high vacuum system.
 The thin (~1 mm) wet-cake is effectively and efficiently purged of impurities through the application of multiple wash stations, after which it is transported to the next unit.
 A built-in Clean-In-Place mechanism restores the filter plate, while the purified wet-cake is analyzed with in-line PATs for real-time purity and concentration.
 The system has the ability to segregate filtrate streams, enhancing solvent recovery.

-Continuous Drum Dryer: converts concentrated or diluted suspensions containing the API into a dry, flowable powder.
+Continuous Drum Dryer: Our novel continuous dryer converts concentrated or diluted suspensions containing the API into a dry, flowable powder.
 The suspension is deposited onto two heated rotating drums, forming thin layers that are quickly dried.
 Concurrently, a specified load is applied between the two drums, reducing particle size to the desired specification.
 The entire system is under vacuum, allowing the process material to be maintained at lower temperatures.
 The dried API is then conveyed through a cyclonic separator, before it is sent to the next unit operation.
 In-line PATs allow for real-time measurement of particle size, residual solvent and crystal form.

 Extrusion Molding Coating (EMC): An Integrated Extrusion-Molding-Coating process produces pharmaceutical-grade coated tablets in a continuous fashion.
 The API and required excipients are fed into the unit, where they are heated and mixed, resulting in a uniform melt, or extrudate.
 Coated tablets are then produced as this process material is molded and coated in subsequent sections of the unit.
 In-line PATs allow for real-time measurement of content uniformity and crystal form.
 The entire system operates solvent-free.